Skip to main content Go to Site Map

 We're committed to equal access to creative education and careers.
 As such, each academic year we're delighted to offer a limited number of funded places on our Saturday Art School courses.

-Applications for Autumn 2024 are now open.
-The deadline for submitting your application is Friday 24 May 23.59.
-All applicants will be contacted by early July 2024 at the latest with the outcome of the application.
+Applications for Autumn 2025 are now open!
+All applicants will be contacted by email by mid-July 2025 at the latest with the outcome of their application.

-If you have any questions, get in touch with our friendly team.
+If you have any questions, please get in touch with our friendly team.

 Eligibility criteria